Officers

 Selected publications: The Idler’s Club: Humour and Mass Readership from Jerome K. Jerome to P. G. Wodehouse (Edinburgh University Press, 2023); “Out With It, as the Subeditor Said to the Novel: Wellerisms and the Humor of Excerption” (Victorian Periodicals Review 2017); “Pushing at the Boundaries of the Book: Humor, Mediation and Distance in Carroll, Thackeray, and Stevenson” The Lion and the Unicorn 2014); “‘This Particularly Rapid, Unintelligible Patter’: Patter Songs and the Word-Music Relationship” (The Cambridge Companion to Gilbert and Sullivan, 2009)

-Bill Meier — Executive Secretary | 2017-present
+Phyllis Weliver — Executive Secretary | 2023-present

-John McBratney — Treasurer | 2019-present
+Anna Isbell — Treasurer | 2025-present

-Associate Professor of English, University of Missouri–Columbia
+Associate Professor of English, North Carolina Wesleyan University

-Christopher J. Ferguson — Executive Board | 2022-present
+Christopher J. Ferguson — Executive Board and Past-President | 2010-present

 Associate Professor of History, Auburn University